holgerd77/django-dynamic-scraper/docs/getting_started.rst

 .. note::
-   For having a loose coupling between your runtime objects and your domain model objects you should declare the foreign keys to the runtime objects with the ``blank=True, null=True, on_delete=models.SET_NULL`` field options.
-This will prevent a cascading delete of your reference object as well as the associated scraped objects when a scraper_runtime object is deleted accidentally.
+   For having a loose coupling between your runtime objects and your domain model objects you should declare the foreign keys to the DDS objects with the ``blank=True, null=True, on_delete=models.SET_NULL`` field options.
+This will prevent a cascading delete of your reference object as well as the associated scraped objects when a DDS object is deleted accidentally.

 Deletion of objects
 -------------------